 Threat Modeling: Designing for Security is jargon-free, accessible, and provides proven frameworks that are designed to integrate into real projects that need to ship on tight schedules.
 You can get value from threat model all sorts of things, even as simple as a contact us page (and see that page for that threat model.)

-Adam will be speaking at RSA on New Foundations for Threat modeling (Wednesday at 9:20) and will be a a panelist on Should a National Cyber Safety Board Be Created to Help Report on Breaches?
+Adam spoke at RSA on New Foundations for Threat modeling (Wednesday at 9:20) and was a panelist on Should a National Cyber Safety Board Be Created to Help Report on Breaches?
 (Thursday at 9:20).

 There will also be a book signing at RSA, time to be announced.

-The week after RSA, Adam is planning to stop off at some companies around San Francisco and Silicon Valley, doing book talks and smaller informal how-to talks with security teams.
+The week after RSA, Adam stopped off at some companies around San Francisco and Silicon Valley, doing book talks and smaller informal how-to talks with security teams.
+One of those talks is available on the resources page.